 If the medical treatment of a healthcare professional, such as a doctor or nurse, falls below an accepted medical standard of care and a patient is harmed by it, the professional has failed to uphold their standard of care and are liable.
 Typically, the standard of care for health care professionals, especially specialists in the field, is much higher than the average since they literally have patients’ lives in their hands.

-Every driver on Georgia roads are required to exercise a reasonable duty of care to avoid hurting others on the road—including other drivers, pedestrians, cyclists, and bikers.
-If the driver doesn’t not uphold this standard of care—like if they are texting and driving, drunk driving, or driving without car insurance—they are in breach of their duty to other drivers.
-If this leads to an accident that injuries others on the road, the driver is considered to be negligent and liable for those damages.
+Every driver on Georgia roads is required to exercise a reasonable duty of care to avoid hurting others on the road—including other drivers, pedestrians, cyclists, and bikers.
+If the driver doesn’t uphold this standard of care—like if they are texting and driving, drunk driving, or driving without car insurance—they are in breach of their duty to other drivers.
+If this leads to an accident that injures others on the road, the driver is considered to be negligent and liable for those damages.